 2. Eligibility

-All tenured full-time members of the Faculty (and Library faculty and Artists-in-Residence who have been reappointed) who have served Skidmore College full-time for six consecutive years are eligible to apply.
+All tenured full-time members of the Faculty (and Library faculty, Artists-in-Residence, and Writers-in-Residence who have been reappointed) who have served Skidmore College full-time for six consecutive years are eligible to apply.

 a.
 The required service time may include up to one year's leave without pay, if so stated in the letter(s) granting such leave(s).
 If a faculty member serves full time for more than six consecutive years, the additional time will shorten the required service time for later sabbatical leaves if the delay in taking a sabbatical leave is requested by the Dean of the Faculty/Vice President for Academic Affairs for administrative reasons and is so stipulated in writing.

 b.
-Full-time members of the Faculty who are in their sixth year and are candidates for tenure (and full-time members of the Library faculty and Artists-in-Residence who are in their sixth year and are candidates for reappointment) may apply for sabbatical leave.
-However, final approval of the sabbatical leave request is contingent upon the granting of tenure or, in the case of Library faculty and Artists-in-Residence, reappointment.
+Full-time members of the Faculty who are in their sixth year and are candidates for tenure (and full-time members of the Library faculty, Artists-in-Residence, and Writers-in-Residence who are in their sixth year and are candidates for reappointment) may apply for sabbatical leave.
+However, final approval of the sabbatical leave request is contingent upon the granting of tenure or, in the case of Library faculty, Artists-in-Residence, and Writers-in-Residence, reappointment.

 3. Procedures